Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

 \subsubsection{GRB~050820A}

 Level 3 data show clear emission from \ha, \hb, \oii\ and \oiii\ at an observer wavelength consistent with the GRB afterglow absorption redshift \citep[$z=2.6147$;][]{lve+05,pcd+07,flv+08} (see Fig.~\ref{fig:grb050820A}).
-An image of the G140M/F100LP NIRSpec data cube centered at the redshifted \oiiib\ line is shown in Fig.~\ref{fig:grb050820A_IFS}, where a complex galaxy morphology made up of numerous emission components can be seen.
-Spectroscopic observations of this host galaxy were previously taken using the Folded port InfraRed Echellette (FIRE) spectrograph on the Magellan Baade Telescope, covering the wavelength range 0.8--2.5$\mu$m with a spectral resolution of $\sim 50$~km/s \citep{chen12}.
+An image of the G140M/F100LP NIRSpec data cube centered at the redshifted \oiiib\ line is shown in Fig.~\ref{fig:grb050820A_IFS}, where a galaxy complex made up of numerous emission components can be seen.
+Spectroscopic observations of this host galaxy were previously taken using the Folded port InfraRed Echellette (FIRE) spectrograph on the Magellan Baade Telescope, covering the wavelength range 0.8--2.5$\mu$m with a spectral resolution of $\sim 50$~km~s$^{-1}$ \citep{chen12}.
 In line with the naming convention used in \citet{chen12}, we refer to the upper, northern component as component A, and the lower, southern component as component B, which are separated by a projected distance of $\sim 13$~kpc, consistent with the HST observations \citep{chen12}.
-The GRB projected position was located between components A and B, and is indicated by an `X' in Fig.~\ref{fig:grb050820A_IFS}, which lies on a third emission component seen in Fig.~\ref{fig:grb050820A_IFS}, which we have labelled C. The absolute astrometry of the JWST image is limited by the JWST pointing accuracy, which is 0\farcs1, corresponding to a single NIRSpec pixel.
-Component C is not the brightest region of its host galaxy (see Table~\ref{tab:linefluxes}).
-It is nevertheless one of the brightest regions, consistent with the location within their host galaxies of long GRBs at $z\lesssim 1$ \citep{fls+06}.

-Emission can also be seen to the east of the GRB position, but no corresponding \oiiia\ or \ha\ emission is detected from this region, which leaves the origin of this emission component and its association with the GRB host galaxy unclear.
-An intervening absorption system was detected imprinted on the GRB afterglow at $z=2.3597$ \citep{lve+05,vpl+09}, but no emission lines at the redshift of this intervening system are detected in the NIRSpec data cube.
+The GRB projected position was located between components A and B, and is indicated by an `X' in Fig.~\ref{fig:grb050820A_IFS}, which lies on a third emission component seen in Fig.~\ref{fig:grb050820A_IFS}, which we have identified as C. The absolute astrometry of the JWST image is limited by the JWST pointing accuracy, which is 0\farcs1, corresponding to a single NIRSpec pixel.
+Component C is not the brightest region of its host galaxy (see Table~\ref{tab:linefluxes}), but it nevertheless has a high SFR (see Section~\ref{ssec:fluxes} and Table~\ref{tab:hostprops}).
+This is in line with what is observed at $z<1$, with long GRBs tracing, on average, some of the brightest regions of their host galaxy \citep{fls+06}, even if not the brightest \citep[e.g. GRB~980425][]{cvs+08,kks+17}.
+The environmental properties at the position of the GRB will be presented in greater detail in Top\c{c}u et al. (in prep).
+An intervening absorption system was detected in the GRB afterglow at $z=2.3597$ \citep{lve+05,vpl+09}, but no emission lines of this intervening system are detected in the NIRSpec data cube.